webosose/website/content/en/docs/guides/development/web-apps/web-app-overview.md

 - **Built-in Web App**
     - The web app is built into the webOS image.
     - This approach is used by platform developers and contributors to add a web app that enhances the functionality of the platform.

+## Web App Framework

+webOS OSE provides Enact, a React-based application framework optimized for webOS OSE.
+For developer guides and API reference of Enact, check the [project website](http://enactjs.com).